xamat/blog/_posts/2023-06-03-PromptEngineering201.md

 At generation time, the ART system parses the output of the LLM until a tool is called, at which point the tool is called and integrated into the output.
 The human feedback step is optional and is used to improve the tool library itself.

-Code for ART can be found within the [guidance library](https://github.com/microsoft/guidance)

 # <a name="consistency"></a>Self-consistency

 Self consistency, introduced in the paper [“SelfCheckGPT: Zero-Resource Black-Box Hallucination Detection for Generative Large Language Models”](https://arxiv.org/abs/2303.08896),